 U.S. Company Formation Strategy

 For the American insurance company to underwrite your policy, you must be operating through a U.S. entity.
 A U.S. LLC is most common.
-The key is to make sure your U.S. LLC is established properly, especially with the IRS, so you avoid any necessary audits.
+The key is to make sure your U.S. LLC is appropriately established, especially with the IRS, so you avoid any necessary audits.
 Go here to learn more about U.S. taxation requirements for non-residents and the components of a complete U.S. LLC formation.

 Once you have the U.S. LLC., the insurance provider can provide you a quote.
 Yes, an EIN. is required, but it will need to be attached to the file.
 But typically, you can receive a quote before having your EIN in place.